Guidelines for the PowerPoint Support Forums

 - A detailed description of what you were doing (or trying to do) when the problem arose.

-- What did you expect would happen?
+- What did you expect to happen?
 What actually DID happen?

-- The full text of any informational or error messages that appeared
+- The exact, full text of any messages that appeared

 - Details about any printer or other special hardware involved, if any.